Of Mice and Men (1939 film): Critical response

 When the film was first released, Frank S. Nugent, the film critic of The New York Times, praised the film and the acting, writing "...New York, unless we have miscalculated again, will endorse its film version, at the Roxy, as heartily as it has endorsed the film of the Joads.
 The pictures have little in common as narrative, but they have much in common as art; the same deft handling of their material, the same understanding of people, the same ability to focus interest sharply and reward it with honest craftsmanship and skill...
 No small share of that credit belongs to the men and the one young woman Hal Roach has recruited for his production.
 Miss Field has added stature to the role of the foreman's wife by relieving her of the play's box-office-conscious order that she behave like a hoyden."

 The staff at Variety magazine also reviewed the film favorably, writing "Under skillful directorial guidance of Lewis Milestone, the picture retains all of the forceful and poignant drama of John Steinbeck's original play and novel, in presenting the strange palship and eventual tragedy of the two California ranch itinerants.
 In transferring the story to the screen, the scripter Eugene Solow eliminated the strong language and forthright profanity.
 Despite this requirement for the Hays Code, Solow and Milestone retain all of the virility of the piece in its original form."

 The film received positive reviews, earning a 100% score on the review aggregator website Rotten Tomatoes based on 15 reviews.
-Review aggregator Metacritic, which uses a weighted average, assigned the film a score of 89 out of 100 based on seven reviews, indicating "universal acclaim".
+At Metacritic, which uses a weighted average, the film has a score of 89 out of 100 based on seven reviews, indicating "universal acclaim".

 Accolades

 It was nominated for four Academy Awards: Best Picture, Best Sound Recording (Elmer A. Raguse), Best Musical Scoring and Best Original Score.

-It was on a preliminary list of submissions from the studios for an Academy Award for Cinematography (Black-and-White) but was not nominated.
+It was on the shortlist for Cinematography (Black-and-White), but was not nominated.

 The film is recognized by American Film Institute in these lists: